GoogleCloudPlatform/cloud-bigtable-examples/java/wordcount-mapreduce/README.md

 TODO: Add link to docs

+### Make a GCS Bucket

+Make a GCS bucket that will be used by bdutil to store its output and to copy files to the VMs.
+There are two ways to make a GCS Bucket,

+1. In the Cloud Console, select "Storage" > "Cloud Storage" > "Storage browser" and click on the "Add bucket" button.
+Type the name for your bucket and click "Create".
+(Note - Names are a global resource, so make yours long and unique)
+1. Use the gsutil tool's Make Bucket command:

+       $ gsutil mb -p <project ID> gs://<bucketName>

 ### Build the Jar File

 You can build the jar file for the MapReduce job using maven.